Respiratory Syncytial Virus Prefusion F (RSVPreF3) Vaccine

 Mechanism of Action

-3. Stimulation of humoral immune response: The vaccine induces a robust humoral immune response characterized by the production of specific antibodies, particularly immunoglobulin G (IgG) antibodies.
-These antibodies recognize and bind to the pre-F protein, blocking viral attachment and fusion with host cells.[10]
-The humoral immune response is essential for preventing RSV infection and mitigating the severity of associated symptoms.
-In addition, the vaccine facilitates the transplacental transfer of maternal antibodies to infants, providing passive protection against RSV infection during early life.
+The vaccines stimulate the production of neutralizing antibodies that recognize and bind to the pre-F protein, blocking viral attachment and fusion with host cells.[12]
+As a result, virus neutralization occurs, significantly lowering the risk of infection and subsequent viral replication.[13]
+In addition, the vaccine facilitates the transplacental transfer of maternal antibodies to infants, providing passive protection against RSV infection in the first 3-6 months of life.[7]

-5. Memory B-cell and T-cell formation: RSVPreF3 promotes the development of memory B and T cells, which are integral to the immune system's long-term memory.
-These memory cells retain a "memory" of the RSV antigens encountered during vaccination, enabling a rapid and robust immune response upon subsequent exposure to RSV.
-This immune memory provides long-term protection against RSV infection and contributes to the prevention of severe illness.[12]
+The RSVPreF3 and RSVPreF vaccines also activate the cellular immune response by stimulating polyfunctional CD4 T cells and memory B cells.
+These memory cells retain a "memory" of the RSV antigens encountered during vaccination, enabling a rapid and robust immune response upon subsequent exposure to RSV.[14]

-The AS01 adjuvant is a liposomal formulation that combines 2 immunostimulants that are QS-21, extracted from the bark of the Quillaja saponaria tree, and MPL, a synthetic derivative of bacterial lipopolysaccharide (Salmonella Minnesota strain).[4]
-The AS01 adjuvant enhances the immune response to the RSVPreF3 antigen by activating innate immune cells, inducing cytokine production, promoting antigen presentation, and stimulating humoral and cellular immunity.[4]
-Moreover, the AS01 adjuvant also helps overcome the natural decline in immunity that accompanies aging by amplifying the magnitude and quality of the antibody response.[4]
+The AS01 adjuvant contained in the RSVPreF3 vaccine is a liposomal formulation that combines 2 immunostimulants that are QS-21, extracted from the bark of the Quillaja saponaria tree, and MPL, a synthetic derivative of bacterial lipopolysaccharide (Salmonella Minnesota strain).[15]
+The AS01 adjuvant enhances the immune response to the RSVPreF3 antigen by activating innate immune cells, inducing cytokine production, promoting antigen presentation, and stimulating humoral and cellular immunity.[15]
+Moreover, the AS01 adjuvant also helps overcome the natural decline in immunity that accompanies aging by amplifying the magnitude and quality of the antibody response.[15]

 Administration

-Available dosage form: Intramuscular injection
+Route: Intramuscular injection

-Adult dose: A single dose of 0.5 mL is recommended for adults after reconstitution.
+Dose: A single dose of 0.5 mL is recommended for adults after reconstitution.[1][2]

 Adverse Effects

-• Allergic reactions: Although rare, allergic reactions following RSVPreF3 vaccination may manifest as hives, itching, swelling of the face or throat, difficulty breathing, or wheezing.
+Allergic reactions: Although rare, allergic reactions following RSVPreF3 or RSVPreF vaccination may manifest as hives, itching, swelling of the face or throat, difficulty breathing, or wheezing.
 Although severe allergic reactions, known as anaphylaxis, are infrequent, they can potentially happen.
 Anaphylaxis is a severe, life-threatening allergic reaction characterized by difficulty breathing, rapid heartbeat, dizziness, and loss of consciousness.
 Immediate medical attention is required if anaphylaxis is suspected.

 Contraindications